sparksportlegacy/frontend-coding-homework/README.md

 So, let's build a web application, that we can use to search for movies and display the detail of the movie!

+This test should be completed using ReactJS and ideally Redux (but not compulsary).

 ## Design / User flow

 Full flow can get here: https://xd.adobe.com/view/0b6f9418-1224-418c-b1bb-7fad2462bbe1-5e3c/